-Hannes Bieger, one of the greatest mixing and mastering engineer in Europe, is ready to deploy his new 3-track EP ‘Chemistry’ on Poker Flat so, we reached him out for an interview.
+Hannes Bieger, one of the greatest mixing and mastering engineers in Europe, is ready to deploy his new 3-track EP ‘Chemistry’ on Poker Flat so, we reached him out for an interview.

 With such knowledge on the argument and massive work over the years in the music industry, we have decided to reach him for an interview.
 We asked about his studio, gears, what he actually does in the studio, the new release and tons more.